Exocrine pancreatic insufficiency: Causes

 In humans, the most common causes of EPI are likely related to diabetes (10.5% global prevalence of diabetes, with EPI rates of ranging from 30–50% in Type 1 and 20–30% of Type 2) and IBS-D (7.6–10.8% global prevalence of IBS-D, with EPI rates around 5–6%).
 Other causes of EPI include acute or chronic pancreatitis and cystic fibrosis, Crohn's disease, ulcerative colitis, celiac, advanced renal disease, older age, IBD, HIV, alcohol-related liver disease, Sjogren's syndrome, tobacco use, and use of somatostatin analogues.

 EPI can also occur in 10–20% of the general population.

 Diagnosis

 The three main tests used in considering a diagnosis of EPI are: fecal elastase test, fecal fat test, and a direct pancreatic function test.
 The latter is a less used test that assesses exocrine function in the pancreas by inserting a tube into the small intestine to collect pancreatic secretions.

 The fecal elastase test is a less cumbersome test that has replaced the 72-hour fecal fat test; in the fecal elastase test, pancreatic enzyme replacement therapy (enzyme supplementation, the treatment for EPI) does not have to be stopped for or during fecal elastase testing.

+Differential diagnosis

+Symptoms are initially non-specific and overlap with other gastrointestinal conditions.
+Patient history and a comprehensive overview of symptoms guide evaluation of other possible conditions: